uyuni-project/uyuni-rfc/accepted/000070-cluster_awareness.md

 All systems add-on types will be disabled for installation, except for the Monitoring add-on.
 Monitoring a cluster is out of scope for this RFC.

 All other actions will be inhibited by the system lock and will require special handling by being implemented in the cluster provider manager level.
-Example: node reboot: the cluster provider manager knows how to properly reboot a node:

 - CaaSP: cordon and drain the node and then reboot.
 Or, create kured sentinel file https://github.com/SUSE/skuba/blob/master/skuba-update/skuba_update/skuba_update.py#L43
 - SES: enable maintenance mode, reboot, disable maintenance mode (https://documentation.suse.com/ses/6/single-html/ses-admin/#tips-stopping-osd-without-rebalancing)
 - SLE-HA: enable maintenance mode, reboot, disable maintenance mode